BlockchainCommons/bc-libs-java/shamir/INSTALLATION.md

 > We add utility script for installing all system dependencies, you can find it at `java/scripts/install_deps.sh` If you want to do it manually by yourself, make sure all of following dependencies are installed correctly.

-[Adopt Open JDK 1.8](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases) is recommended for both MacOS and Ubuntu.
+[Adopt Open JDK 1.8](https://github.com/AdoptOpenJDK/openjdk8-binaries/releases) is recommended for both MacOS and Linux.

+### Linux
-### Ubuntu (Well tested on 16.04 and 18.04)
+> Well tested on Ubuntu 16.04, 18.04 and Debian 9, 10.

 > Following packages can be installed via `apt-get`

 - automake